INTO-CPS-Association/aurt/README.md

 aurt calibrate --model robot_dynamics --data measured_data.csv --out-params calibrated_parameters.csv --out-calibration-model robot_calibration
 ```

-Reads the model produced in [Compile Robot Dynamics Model](#compile-joint-dynamics-model), the measured data in `measured_data.csv`, writes the calibrated base parameter values to `calibrated_parameters.csv`, and writes the calibrated model to `robot_calibration`.
+Reads the model produced by the `compile-rd` command, the measured data in `measured_data.csv`, writes the calibrated base parameter values to `calibrated_parameters.csv`, and writes the calibrated model parameters to `robot_calibration`.

 The measured data should contain the following fields:
 - `timestamp` of type float, representing the number of seconds passed from a given reference point.